Ecuador & Galapagos Entry Requirements and Tourist Visa

 Entry to the Galapagos Islands

 The Galapagos Provincial Council (Consejo de Gobierno de Regimen Especial de Galápagos, CGREG) tightened the entry requirements for visitors to the Galapagos Islands on July 1, 2020: Visitors must now register their travel program in advance with the Ministry of Tourism through a local travel agency or hotel based in the Galapagos Islands and have it approved.
 All services must be verifiably booked and paid for.
-The confirmation (a so-called Salvoconducto, SC) must be presented at the airport when purchasing the Transit Control Card (TCC).
-The itinerary should only include providers (hotels, excursions, and transport) that are registered and certified by the health authorities, as well as the outward and return flights to the islands.
+The confirmation (Salvoconducto, SC) must be presented at the airport when purchasing the Transit Control Card (TCC).
+The itinerary should only include providers (hotels, excursions, and transport) registered and certified by the health authorities, as well as the outward and return flights to the islands.

 - Return Flight ticket to and from the Galapagos